alkresin/hbedit/README.md

     + hilight.prg       - editor source files, which implements the TEdit class.
                         To include the TEdit in your application you need to link them all.
     + hbcommander.prg
-    + fview.prg         - integrated file commander source files
+    + fview.prg         - built-in file manager source files

     + errorsys.prg
     + hbedit.prg        - a wrapper for TEdit class, which implements the editor.